iuf/xstyle/rules.md

 This pool again gets split into starting groups and the next round begins.
 The final round consists of only one starting group.
 In the final round the best 3 riders are awarded for the first, second and third place of the competition.

+### Ties
+If the competition doesn't allow ties (e.g. Unicon), the tied placed riders of the final round will be given another run.
+The run will be one minute.
+The judges bring all tied riders in order.
+If there is still a tie between riders, the tie rules will be applied again, until all ties are resolved.

 ## Judges
 The Chief Judge composes the Judging Table for each starting group.